f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab2.rst

 We will add enforcement rules at the virtual server level to demonstrate functionality.

 On the BIG-IP, we'll create a rule list to allow traffic.
 A logical container will be created before the individual rules can be added.
-You will create a list with rules to allow port 80 (HTTP), 443 (HTTPS), and 22 to servers 10.1.20.11 through 10.1.20.17.
+You will create a list with rule to allow port 80 (HTTP), 443 (HTTPS), and 22 to servers 10.1.20.11 through 10.1.20.17.
 We will also create a rules which allows HTTP and HTTPS traffic to access 10.1.10.30.